shanelindsay/shanelindsay.github.io/teaching.md

 published: true
 ---

-I primarily teach research methods and statistics at the University of Hull.
-I am module leader for Research Skills 2, a first year research methods and statistics module, and Group Challenge: Psychology in Context, a research methods module based on a group project.
+I primarily teach research methods and statistics in psychology at the University of Hull.
+I am module leader for Research Skills 2, a first year research methods and statistics module.

 ## Projects